jpype-project/jpype/doc/userguide.rst

    queue = ctx.Queue()
    # ...

-Also when using multiprocessing, Java objects cannot be sent through the default Queue methods as it used pickle without any Java support.
-This can be overcome by wrapping Queue to first encode to a byte stream using the JPickle package.
-By wrapping a Queue with the Java pickler any serializable Java object can be transferred between processes.
+When using multiprocessing, Java objects cannot be sent through the default Python ``Queue`` methods as calls pickle without any Java support.
+This can be overcome by wrapping Python ``Queue`` to first encode to a byte stream using the JPickle package.
+By wrapping a ``Queue`` with the Java pickler any serializable Java object can be transferred between processes.

 In addition, a standard Queue will not produce an error if is unable to pickle a Java object.
-This can cause deadlocks when using multiprocessing IPC thus wrapping any Queue is required.
+This can cause deadlocks when using multiprocessing IPC, thus wrapping any Queue is required.